linode/docs/docs/email/postfix/postfix-spf-dkim-debian-8.md

     "ZksfuXh7m30kuyavp3Uaso145DRBaJZA55lNxmHWMgMjO+YjNeuR6j4oQqyGwzPaVcSdOG8Js2mXt+J3Hr+nNmJGxZUUW4Uw5ws08wT9opRgSpn+ThX2d1AgQePpGrWOamC3PdcwIDAQAB"
     ~~~

-It's broken into chunks because of limitations in Bind (one of the most popular DNS server packages) and because of size limitations in the UDP protocol that's usually used for DNS requests and responses.
+It's broken into chunks because of limitations in BIND (one of the most popular DNS server packages) and because of size limitations in the UDP protocol that's usually used for DNS requests and responses.
 Copy that region and paste it into the value for the TXT record.

 If you're using Linode's DNS manager, this is what the add TXT record screen will look like when you have it filled out: